The sources of Turkish labour law are those of law, custom, jurisprudence and contract. Legal and contractual sources are as follows.

 i Employment relationship

-- b sanctions to be imposed if payment is delayed;
+- sanctions to be imposed if payment is delayed;

-- f the obligations of the employee regarding compliance and commitment;
+- the obligations of the employee regarding compliance and commitment;

-- h the start date of the employment contract; and
+- the start date of the employment contract; and

 The parties can determine in the contract the date from which the contract provisions shall apply.
 Employers should draw up a statement of employment for the purposes of social security registration.
 The date the employee signs the employment agreement is considered the start date.

-Fixed-term employment contracts are permissible in Turkish Labour Law.
-This type of employment contract terminates upon the expiration of the term agreed between the parties and can only be concluded if the work that the employee undertakes will last for a certain period of time.
+Fixed-term employment contracts are permissible in Turkish labour law.
+This type of employment contract terminates upon the expiration of the term agreed between the parties and can only be concluded if the work that the employee undertakes lasts for a certain period of time.
 In other words, there is no obligation to provide notice of termination to either party and work that will last for an indefinite period cannot be the subject of a fixed-term employment contract.
-However, if a party's intention is to terminate the contract before the expiration date, they must have a justifiable reason to do so.
+However, if a party's intention is to terminate the contract before the expiration date, it must have a justifiable reason to do so.
 Without a justifiable reason, a premature termination shall be deemed as unjust.
 Regarding fixed-term contracts, employees are entitled to severance payment but are not entitled to a payment in lieu of notice.

 ii Probationary periods